leoslamas/book-green-threads-explained/README.md

 Currently there is an issue I have with the `asm!`macro that doesn't compile in release mode.
 It seems to be related to the `"=m"`constraint I use in the inline macro.
 Even though we could work around this, I don't consider that a big problem since this is only an example.

-I've filed an issue about it in the Rust repo, so we'll wait and see if we get a fix for it.
+I've filed an issue about it in the Rust repo, so we’ll wait and see if we get a fix for it.

 I've tested the code on OSX, Linux and Windows.